-Telecommuters are a relatively large percentage of the workforce: 11.15% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.70% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Wake Forest is a very ethnically-diverse town.
 The people who call Wake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wake Forest residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wake Forest include German, English, Italian, and Scottish.
+Important ancestries of people in Wake Forest include Irish, English, Italian, and Polish.

 The most common language spoken in Wake Forest is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and African languages.